beanvalidation/beanvalidation.org/proposals/BVAL-327.md

 comments: true
 ---

-# #{page.title}

 [Link to JIRA ticket][jira]

 ## Problem

 Getters are the vehicle for properties which are handled in Bean Validation 1.0.
 Should we also consider getter calls as regular methods.
 There are pros and cons for both approaches.
 Let's list them

 ## Pros